sv-uml/ULearn/README.txt

 Client:
 ------
-- ReactJS (as-is, dependency (JavaScript files) managed by NPM) - Library for building Single Page Application
+- ReactJS (as-is, dependency (JavaScript files) managed by Yarn) - Library for building Single Page Application
-- FontAwesome (as-is, dependency (JavaScript files) managed by NPM) - Used for button icons
+- FontAwesome (as-is, dependency (JavaScript files) managed by Yarn) - Used for button icons
-- Redux (as-is, dependency (JavaScript files) managed by NPM) - Used for managing application state (e.g. has the user logged in? what course sorting order do they prefer?)
+- Redux (as-is, dependency (JavaScript files) managed by Yarn) - Used for managing application state (e.g. has the user logged in? what course sorting order do they prefer?)
-- Typescript (as-is, dependency (JavaScript files) managed by NPM) - Used to add a build/compile step in the front-end development.
+- Typescript (as-is, dependency (JavaScript files) managed by Yarn) - Used to add a build/compile step in the front-end development.
 This helped in quickly finding JavaScript-related errors
-- Webpack (as-is, dependency (JavaScript files) managed by NPM) - Bundling (combining) the final JavaScript files in an efficient manner so the application loads quickly
+- Webpack (as-is, dependency (JavaScript files) managed by Yarn) - Bundling (combining) the final JavaScript files in an efficient manner so the application loads quickly
+- Yarn (as-is, obtained from https://yarnpkg.com/en/)
 - Node.js (as-is, obtained from https://nodejs.org/en/download/)

 All of these dependencies are "general" dependencies which were used to simplify application